 What is alfuzosin (Uroxatral)?

-Alfuzosin may also be used for other purposes not listed in this medication guide.
+Alfuzosin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of alfuzosin (Uroxatral)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: